Khlick/matlabUiHacks/README.md

 # matlabUiHacks

+This repo was created to contain all of the working examples and more from a [guest-post at Undocumented Matlab](https://undocumentedmatlab.com/blog/customizing-web-gui-uipanel) (a very kind ''thank you'' to [Yair Altman](https://undocumentedmatlab.com)) I made for customizing `uipanels` in MATLAB's web-based figure environment.

 MATLAB introduced the `uifigure()` in the 2016a release and a lot of functionality was missing, compared to the existing `figure`.
 In an attempt to extend, explore and share the undocumented ways in which we can modify the new "Web-GUI" framework, I have created this collection.

 ---